 What are unhealthy boundaries?

-These boundaries are often derived from feelings of fear, guilt, or an undefined sense of self.
-Unhealthy boundaries will make you feel powerless and unable to say ‘no’ when you feel uncomfortable or when someone has violated your limits.
-You may take on responsibility for your partner’s happiness, and feel that if they’re unhappy, it’s your fault.
+If you have a hard time with personal boundaries, you may feel fear, guilt, or an undefined sense of self.
+They will make you feel powerless and unable to say ‘no’ when you feel uncomfortable or when someone has violated your limits.

-Not sharing your needs and wants is another signal that you have set unhealthy boundaries.
+Not sharing your needs and wants is another signal of an unhealthy boundary.
 If you don’t share and assert your needs with your partner, you’re not opening up.
 This removes the opportunity to build intimacy with your partner, and for them to build intimacy with you.

 - Stonewalling or refusing to respond or answer questions in order to control conversations

-- A lack of concern or respect for your needs and feelings
+- A lack of concern or respect for the needs and feelings of one partner

 - Putting someone else’s needs and happiness before your own

-- Allowing people to treat you in a way that makes you feel badly about yourself
+- Allowing people to treat you in a way that makes you feel bad about yourself or feel threatened

-- Constantly smothering your partner and not allowing them to be autonomous
+- Constantly smothering your partner by insisting you spend so much time together and not allowing them to be autonomous

 How boundaries improve your intimate relationship

-Setting boundaries can be hard as it is something many of us are not taught to do.
-Healthy boundaries can improve your sense of self and the level of comfort you feel in your relationship.
-Boundaries help to build trust and respect in relationships.
+Better boundaries can improve your sense of self and the level of comfort you feel in your relationship.
+Healthy emotional boundaries help to build trust and respect in relationships.

 How to have good boundaries in your relationship

-These guidelines will help you define, express, and maintain healthy personal boundaries with your partner.
+Other things to help you define, express, and maintain healthy personal boundaries with your partner:

 - Know yourself and your limits